ANIname/directory-import/README.md

 ```
 ![](media/directory-import-example.gif)

-###[Path to directory from GIF above][1]
+### [Path to directory from GIF above][1]

-You can invoke callback on each file.
+### You can invoke callback on each file
 This can be useful when, for example, you need to do some action depending on the imported file.
 ```javascript
 const importDir = require('directory-import');